About the Specialty

 What factors typically make a student competitive for this specialty?

-Class rank, STEP 1 scores, reputation of their medical school, good interviews, research experience.
+Class rank, board scores, reputation of their medical school, good interviews, research experience.

 How important is research experience in your specialty?
 If important, does it need to be in the specialty itself?